smaranjitghose/doc2pen/CONTRIBUTING.md

 <p align="center"><img src="./readme_assets/Contribute.png" width=600></p>

-## Section-1: File Structure of the Project 🗃️📂
+## Section-1: Understand the basic structure of the project 🗃️📂

 ### [Public Directory Structure](https://github.com/smaranjitghose/doc2pen/tree/master/public) 🧮✨
 This folder contains the stylesheets, images and fonts.
 Any files within this directory will not be processed by Webpack but copied directly to the build folder.